top of page

 Not everyone finds that the counting sheep approach is helpful for them - perhaps their intrusive thoughts seem so strong that they break through the monotony of the exercise and keep pulling them back into the vicious cycle.

-Cognitive Shuffling is an alternative that you can try that offers a more varied and engaging approach, which might be enough to make the difference.
+Cognitive Shuffling is an alternative that you can try that offers a more varied and engaging approach, which might be enough to make a difference.

 The aim of cognitive shuffling as a strategy is to occupy our brains with a mild cognitive task that's just challenging enough to be engaging, but not so demanding that it causes stress or deep thought.